JJSeah/Docket/README.md

 * Easily add and remove tasks
 * Organize tasks under categories. editing.
 * Personalize task category using color and icon.
+* Set reminders to stay on track.

 ## How To Use